 Understanding Reactivity in Dogs: What Makes Your Dog React

-Reactive behavior in dogs is more than just bad manners.
+Reactive behaviour in dogs is more than just bad manners.
 It’s a way they deal with stress, fear, or too much stimulation.
 To help your dog, first figure out what makes them react.
 Knowing this helps you tailor training to fit their needs.

-Common Triggers That Cause Reactive Behavior
+Common Triggers That Cause Reactive Behaviour

 Dogs react to things that overwhelm them: